Gov. Kelly places blame on lawmakers for coronavirus spread

-At her Monday afternoon press conference, the governor said she is very concerned about Kansas.
+At her Monday afternoon press conference, Governor Kelly said she is very concerned about Kansas.
 While she admits there hasn’t been a recent spike in coronavirus cases, she says the numbers are too high.
-The additional 100 deaths now puts Kansas at 600 deaths since the start of the pandemic.
+The additional 100 deaths now put Kansas at 600 deaths since the start of the pandemic.

 “Weeks ago, I stood here at my regular weekly briefing and said that Kansas was at a make it or break it moment in our virus mitigation efforts,” said the governor.
 “Looking at the case numbers from last week, it does not seem like we made it.”